What to Expect During Family Therapy in Rehab ProgramsYou are here:

 With those things in mind, many treatment programs now offer family therapy as part of the curriculum.

-Understanding the Role of Family Therapy in Addiction Treatment
+Understanding the Role of Family Therapy in Rehab

-Family therapy does not seek to place blame on one or more individuals.
+Family therapy in addiction treatment does not seek to place blame on one or more individuals.
 It is a method used to help families identify patterns of behavior that may be detrimental to a loved one’s recovery from addiction.

 One of the biggest challenges a recovering person faces is having a strong support structure when they leave rehab.
 Therefore, family therapy seeks to help family members understand their role in providing that much-needed support.

 For the most part, our family can affect who we are or who we become.
 If we are born into a happy, healthy family, we learn how to maintain loving relationships.
 But, if we are born into a dysfunctional family, we may struggle with everyday life and resort to drug or alcohol abuse.
 With this in mind, family therapy seeks to help families develop a sense of stability and wholeness.

 What Can You Expect in Family Therapy in Rehab?

 Family therapy is designed to help families work through a major transition or difficult period.
 While individual therapy focuses on the person in recovery, family therapy focuses on the dynamics among family members.
 The goal is to improve communication and build trust among family members to create a better home environment.
 Some of the techniques employed may include the following:

 - Education about addiction.
 Family members learn that addiction is not a “choice” and that no one in the family is to blame.
 They also learn about the underlying reasons for addiction.

 - Strategies to deal with stress.
 A therapist works with family members to teach them new, healthier coping skills to deal with family situations.